NiciKreis/BlinkCounter/README.md

 # Blink Counter
-iOS app to count the number of blinks per minute.
+iOS app for iPad to count the number of blinks per minute.
+(Graphical user interface could be warped on the iPhone)

  ## Run
  1. Open App